department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/world-war-ii.md

 - **[Noise](http://www.publichealth.va.gov/exposures/noise/index.asp):** Harmful sounds from guns, explosives, rockets, heavy weapons, jets and aircraft, and machinery that can cause or contribute to hearing loss and tinnitus (ringing in the ears)
 - **[Ionizing Radiation](/disability-benefits/conditions/exposure-to-hazardous-materials/radiation-exposure/):** A type of radiation exposure from atmospheric and underground nuclear weapons tests
 - **[Occupational (job-related) hazards](http://www.publichealth.va.gov/exposures/categories/occupational-hazards.asp):** Chemicals, paints, radiation, and other hazards you may have come in contact with through your military job
-- **[Extreme cold](http://www.publichealth.va.gov/exposures/cold-injuries/index.asp):** Health problems (like skin cancer in frostbite scars or pain, tingling, or numbness, in the fingers and toes) caused by the effects of cold mountainous climates.
+- **[Extreme cold](http://www.publichealth.va.gov/exposures/cold-injuries/index.asp):** Health problems (like skin cancer in frostbite scars or pain, tingling, or numbness, in the fingers and toes) caused by the effects of cold climates.
 You’re at higher risk if you served during the Battle of the Bulge, conducted from December 1944 through January 1945 under conditions of extreme cold.
 - **[Mustard gas](/disability-benefits/conditions/exposure-to-hazardous-materials/mustard-gas/):** An odorless, poisonous gas used during combat in World Wars I and II

 </div>